A small business website is a ‘must-have’ for entrepreneurs, small businesses and anyone who wants to sell products or services online.

 Now comes the fun part.
 Unless you have access to a web design expert who can create and build a bespoke site for you, the easiest way to design a website is to use a template or theme.

 But before you go ahead and pay your money, have some idea of the type of content you want to include on your site.
 This will play a big part as to which theme you purchase and can be a costly mistake if you overlook this,

-There are thousands of themes in the market place which are specific to your industry – some of which are free.
+There are thousands of themes in the marketplace which are specific to your industry – some of which are free.
 FREE I hear you scream!
-Yes but they are usually free for a reason and are poorly coded and have zero support.
+Yes, but they are usually free for a reason and are poorly coded and have zero support.

 So my preference would be to choose a good WordPress theme that matches your business type, has good buyer reviews and has a good support structure.
-Also check to see if it is a responsive design as you’ll want it to work on mobiles phones, tablet devices and desktop computers.
-Up until now I’ve used Theme Forest which offers plenty of premium themes for around $45 and has a pretty good track record.
+Also check to see if it is a responsive design as you’ll want it to work on mobile phones, tablet devices and desktop computers.
+Up until now, I’ve used Theme Forest which offers plenty of premium themes for around $45 and has a pretty good track record.

 Others include Woo Themes which offer excellent designs and have a good range of e-commerce templates to use.
-And if you really want to have the full ability to customise your site then you could consider the Genesis framework.
+And if you want to have the full ability to customise your site then you could consider the Genesis framework.